Selawik River

-The Selawik River is a stream, 140 mi long, in the northwestern part of the U.S. state of Alaska.
+The Selawik River (Iñupiaq: Siiḷivium Kuuŋa; Koyukon: Nozaatne) is a stream, 140 mi long, in the northwestern part of the U.S. state of Alaska.
 Originating in the Purcell Mountains near the Zane Hills, it flows generally west through the Selawik National Wildlife Refuge to Selawik Lake, which empties into the Kotzebue Sound in the Chukchi Sea.
 The river is approximately at the latitude of the Arctic Circle.

 The village of Selawik is along the river near its mouth.
 The river is used for subsistence fishing by residents and for rafting and sport fishing by tourists.